akexorcist/Localization/README.md

 }
 ```

-In your activity, just extends from LocalizationActivity class
+In your activity, just extends from LocalizationActivity class or your custom class.

 ```java
 import android.os.Bundle;